Dolph Ziggler Shuts Down Rumors Of Re-Signing With WWE

 Dolph Ziggler has experienced quite the career of a “good hand” for WWE.
 Although he has won the World Heavyweight Championship on two occasions, the Intercontinental Championship five times, and the United States Championship twice, Ziggler still has struggled to get past the proverbial glass ceiling throughout his 13-year career.

-Unfortunately, for Ziggler, numerous start-stop pushes has negatively affected his career, and he has been branded with being a good worker who puts other people over.
+Unfortunately, for Ziggler, numerous start-stop pushes have negatively affected his career, and he has been branded with being a good worker who puts other people over.
 While Ziggler is viewed by many as one of the best workers in the WWE, his rank on the list of top names does not reflect his talent.

 To further his talent ability, Roode has endeavored into both politics and comedy, performing at numerous comedy clubs, as well as many appearances on FOX News.
 Regarding his WWE contract, he was due for re-negotiation, and there has been speculation that he decided to re-sign despite being constantly underutilized.
 Along with an underwhelming win-loss record, Ziggler has never competed in a singles match at WrestleMania.

-In discussing his contract status with FOX Sports, Ziggler stated that he has yet to re-sign with the company, denying internet reports of a $1.5 million deal, and also revealed something controversial.
+In discussing his contract status with FOX Sports, Ziggler stated that he has yet to re-sign with the company, denying internet reports of a $1.5 million deal.
+He also revealed something controversial.

 WWE News: Dolph Ziggler says he has not signed a new deal with WWE https://t.co/WGjvuJENZc pic.twitter.com/vTsbQH3bCy